Our Diversity and Inclusion Strategy 2019 to 2023

 Employee equality information

-We have published our gender pay gap data and our 2017 annual report contains some staff equality data.
+We have published our latest gender pay gap data and our 2017 to 2018 annual report contains some staff equality data.

-Further information about our workforce will be published soon.
+Further information about our workforce will be published shortly.